ashleychontos/pySYD/docs/guide/cli.rst

-Below are examples of how to use specific ``pySYD`` command-line features, including before and after figures to better demonstrate the differencee.
+Below are examples of how to use specific ``pySYD`` command-line features, including before and after figures to better demonstrate the difference.

 ``--dnu``: force dnu